-The cab doors, side door and rear doors may be used as emergency exits.
+The cab doors and side door may be used as emergency exits.

 Children

 Do not leave children alone in the motorhome in any event, keep potentially dangerous items out of reach as at home. e.g. matches, drugs, etc.

 WARNING: When upper bunks are used by children especially under six years of age care shall be taken against the risk of them falling out.